 Hans A. Pohlsander of SUNY wrote: “During the First Tetrarchy Trier, Milan, Thessalonike, and Nicomedia had served as imperial residences, and the importance of Rome as a center of government had thus been considerably reduced.
 Constantine went far beyond this when he refounded the ancient Greek city of Byzantium as Constantinople and made it the capital of the empire.
 His decision to establish a new capital in the East ranks in its far-reaching consequences with his decision to adopt Christianity.
 The new capital enjoyed a most favorable location which afforded easy access to both the Balkan provinces and the eastern frontier, controlled traffic through the Bosporus, and met all conditions for favorable economic development.
 [Source: Hans A. Pohlsander, SUNY Albany, Roman Emperors ]

 “On 8 November 324, less than two months after his victory over Licinius at Chrysopolis, Constantine formally laid out the boundaries of his new city, roughly quadrupling its territory.
-By 328 the new walls were completed, and on 11 May 330 the new city was formally dedicated.
+By 328 the new walls were completed, and on May 11, 330 the new city was formally dedicated.
+The inauguration ceremonies lasted 40 days.
 The New Rome, both in its physical features and in its institutions, resembled the Old Rome.
 It was built on seven hills, it had a senate, and its people received subsidized grain.
 Constantine completed and enlarged the city's hippodrome and placed in it the Serpent Column of Delphi.
 The palace which he built for himself afforded direct access to the kathisma, the royal box overlooking the hippodrome.
 A rather controversial monument is the Column of Constantine, in the Forum of Constantine, built of porphyry and 25 m. high; its remains are now known as the Burnt Column.
 It was crowned by a statue of Helios, its features suitably adapted so as to suggest Constantine himself.

 City of Rome Under Constantine